Articles of Incorporation (California)

 ____(Signature of Incorporator)____ (Typed Name of Incorporator), Incorporator

-The attached sample has been drafted to meet minimum statutory requirements and may be used as a guide in preparing documents to be filed with the Secretary of State to incorporate.
-It is, however, suggested that you seek private counsel for advice regarding the proposed corporations specific needs, which may require the inclusion of special permissive provisions.
+California Corporations Code Sections 200-202 outline the minimum content requirements of Articles of Incorporation for stock corporations.
+The attached sample has been drafted to meet those minimum statutory requirements.
+The sample may be used as a guide in preparing documents to be filed with the Secretary of State to incorporate.
+It is, however, suggested that you seek private counsel for advice regarding the proposed corporation's specific business needs, which may require the inclusion of special permissive provisions.

-The fee for filing Articles of Incorporation for a nonprofit, nonstock common interest development corporation is $30.00.
+The fee for filing Articles of Incorporation on behalf of a stock corporation is $100.00.
 Check(s) should be made payable to the Secretary of State.

 Business Programs Division